-In the Situation and Problem phases you and the client or prospect map out the jungle they live in.
+In the Situation and Problem phases, you and the client or prospect map out their situation.

 You and the client need to brainstorm and follow chains of consequences to see new causal factors, new consequences, forecast implications, identify impacts, and new opportunities.

 Here is where you work together to discover impact, solutions, and value.
 And this is where the client or prospect begins selling themselves.

 (I love this phase, discovering hidden consequences and opportunities.
 It’s like brain fireworks.
 Even if you don't use an idea, don't lose it.
 It may be useful later.
 Keep notes.)

 This phase can be depressing if you look only at the negative implications and impact.
 Throughout, you may want to record the corresponding opportunities for payoff.

 In the Implications/Impact phase, you may want to ask questions like,